(Financial) transparency builds trust.

 Cost risks are common threats to the project timeline, but keeping your financial capabilities undisclosed can even make it more vulnerable.
 In fact, the earlier you decide to open up about the available budget, the better.

 For starters, it is good to reflect whether your financial capacity is larger than the extent of the project.
-The Performance Based Studies Research Group from Arizona State University pointed out that in 95% of cases, the scope is rarely exceeded by budget.
-Truth is, your original plan is bound to be refocused and recalculated.
-A large part of this process can be tackled by sharing the budget information at the shortlisting phase.
+The Performance Based Studies Research Group from Arizona State University pointed out that in 95% of cases, the budget rarely exceeds the scope.
+Truth is, you will need to refocus and recalculate your original plan.
+But you can make it less complicated by sharing the budget information at the shortlisting phase.

 Low-performing agencies will always submit wallet-friendly initial offers, making high performers look unattractive.
 However, accomplished agencies can apply your budget details to draft more customized proposals.
-They might not be the cheapest or all-encompassing, but will highlight multiple possibilities and even innovative alternatives.
-This way, your shortlist will be enhanced from the catalogue of vendors to a selection of insights.
+They might not be the cheapest or all-encompassing but will highlight multiple possibilities and even innovative alternatives.
+This way, you can elevate your shortlist from the catalog of vendors to a selection of insights.

 Choosing a partner based on the pitches made without assessing financial capabilities might result in shaking hands with someone who will undercharge and, consequently, underdeliver.